-- 4. Cause for Concern (additional SEND support): at this point the child will have been identified by the class teacher and Senior Leadership Team as a cause for concern, due to lack of progress in one or more of the above four areas of SEN/D. Once again, teachers will keep parents informed, especially as there may be a need for the involvement of outside agencies to access advice and support on how best to aid the pupil progress.
-In this case, parents must be notified, and their permission sought, before an external agency is consulted about their child. - 5.
-SEND: at this stage the child will have been identified as having a specific SEN/D that impacts on their learning.
+4. Cause for Concern (additional SEND support): at this point the child will have been identified by the class teacher and Senior Leadership Team as a cause for concern, due to lack of progress in one or more of the above four areas of SEND.
+Once again, teachers will keep parents informed, especially as there may be a need for the involvement of outside agencies to access advice and support on how best to aid the pupil progress.
+In this case, parents must be notified, and their permission sought, before an external agency is consulted about their child.

+A support plan will be written for the child, detailing their difficulties, targets for that term and the support and strategies that will be put in place.
+A one-page profile will also be completed, with the child's voice evident and celebrating successes and strengths as well as areas of need (see example in appendix).
+The support plan and one-page profile will be shared with parents and the child will be added to school's SEND register.
+The register is a fluid entity; the child may be on it for a term, a year or their entire time at St. Luke's: parents are made aware that this is a supportive approach to ensure the child's needs are highlighted and appropriately supported.

+5. SEND: at this stage the child will have been identified as having a specific SEND that impacts on their learning.
 Close monitoring and tracking will continue within school and by other agencies, e.g. SENIS (Special Educational Needs Inclusion Service) or Speech & Language Therapy.
-At this stage, an application for High Needs Funding may be required and, in some cases, application for an Education, Health Care Plan (EHCP); additional funding will usually be applied for as part of the EHCP process.
-If the child is working at a level that is significantly behind that expected of most children of the same chronological age, an alternative tracking system such as B-Squared will be used to measure progress in small, achievable steps. - 4.6 Throughout all stages of this process, all pupils are treated according to their individual needs.
+At this stage, an application for High Needs Funding may be required and, in some cases, application for an

+Education, Health Care Plan (EHCP); additional funding will usually be applied for as part of the EHCP process.
+If the child is working at a level that is significantly behind that expected of most children of the same chronological age, an alternative tracking system such as B-Squared will be used to measure progress in small, achievable steps.

+4.6 Throughout all stages of this process, all pupils are treated according to their individual needs.
 They will be monitored and tracked at regular intervals by the class teacher, Deputy and Headteacher.
 From stages 3-6, the SENDCO will monitor pupils each term and discuss progress and targets with the class teacher.
-Pupils and parents are actively encouraged to contribute to individual Enhanced Quality First, SEN Support and EHC Plans, and parents will be invited to discuss progress with the class teacher on a termly basis.
+Pupils and parents are actively encouraged to contribute to individual Enhanced Quality First, SEND Support and EHC Plans, and parents will be invited to discuss progress with the class teacher on a termly basis.

-In some cases, it may be appropriate for a pupil to progress directly to stage 4, 5 or 6, e.g. if a child arrives at school with identified SEN. The Graduated Approach is fluid, in that pupils may move forwards or backwards between levels of provision, according to their individual needs.
+In some cases, it may be appropriate for a pupil to progress directly to stage 4, 5 or 6, e.g. if a child arrives at school with identified SEND.
+The Graduated Approach is fluid, in that pupils may move forwards or backwards between levels of provision, according to their individual needs.
 As with all aspects of high-quality education, the process follows the 'Assess, Plan, Do and Review' approach.